prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 Save the above Alertmanager config in a file called `alertmanager.yaml` and create a secret from it using `kubectl`.

 Alertmanager instances require the secret resource naming to follow the format `alertmanager-{ALERTMANAGER_NAME}`.
-In the previous example, the name of the Alertmanager is `example`, so the secret name must be `alertmanager-example`, and the name of the config file `alertmanager.yaml`
+In the previous example, the name of the Alertmanager is `example`, so the secret name must be `alertmanager-example`, and the name of the config file `alertmanager.yaml`.
+Also, the name of the secret can be set through the field `configSecret` in Alertmanager configuration, if you desire to use a different one.

 ```bash
 $ kubectl create secret generic alertmanager-example --from-file=alertmanager.yaml